vaimo/composer-patches/README.md

 to the user when patch is being applied.

 @package (required) some/package-name
 @label (optional) overrides the description above when provided.
-Otherwise above info used.
+Otherwise above info used
 @ticket (optional) reference to some issue ID that relates to this fix (added to label)
 @link (optional) url to additional data about this patch (added to label)
 @depends (optional) other/package (make version constraint target another package instead)